-SECTION 1.
-School Safety Plan:
+SECTION 1 Momentum Academy Safety Plan:

-The Academy will cooperate fully with local emergency management preparedness authorities to develop and implement an emergency management preparedness program addressing man-made and natural disasters.
+Momentum Academy will cooperate fully with emergency management preparedness authorities to develop and implement an emergency management preparedness program addressing man-made and natural disasters and other emergency situations, such as epidemics and pandemics.
+Momentum Academy will follow applicable recommendations and mandates from city, state and/or federal governmental authorities in the event of an emergency.

 SECTION 2.
-Emergency Suspension of School Operations or Activities SECTION 2.1.
-The Academy may abide by school closures for Kansas City Public Schools.
+Emergency Suspension of School Operations or Activities

+SECTION 2.1.
+Momentum Academy may abide by school closures for St. Louis Public Schools.

 SECTION 2.2.
-The Governing Board further authorizes the Superintendent or his/her designee to suspend school operations or activities in the event of abnormal conditions, hazardous weather, or other emergencies that threaten the safety, welfare, or health of students or employees and to take whatever measures he/she deems necessary to protect students and staff.
+The Board further authorizes the Executive Director or his/her designee to suspend school operations or activities in the event of abnormal conditions, hazardous weather, or other emergencies that threaten the safety, welfare, or health of students or employees and to take whatever measures he/she deems necessary to protect students and staff.

 SECTION 2.3.
-The Academy Principal or his/her designee shall establish orderly procedures to assure that appropriate communications with students, staff, and other stakeholders are maintained before, during and after the abnormal conditions potentially or actually causing suspension of school operations or activities.
+The Executive Director or his/her designee shall establish orderly procedures to assure that appropriate communications with students, staff, and other stakeholders are maintained before, during and after the abnormal conditions potentially or actually causing suspension of school operations or activities.
 At a minimum, instruction on obtaining information pertaining to suspension of school operations and activities for students, staff, and other stakeholders shall be published in the student and staff handbooks.

 SECTION 2.4.
-Academy activities, including but not limited to extracurricular events, activities, clubs, competitions, and athletic events, held before or after the official school day, shall not be held if normal school operations have been suspended on the same day.
-The Academy Principal or his/her designee shall communicate with students and parents in a timely manner regarding the cancellation of these activities.
+School activities, including but not limited to extracurricular events, activities, clubs, competitions, and athletic events, held before or after the official school day, shall not be held if normal school operations have been suspended on the same day.
+The Executive Director or his/her designee shall communicate with students and parents in a timely manner regarding the cancellation of these activities.

 SECTION 2.5.
-At the discretion of the Principal or his/her designee, the Academy's activities as described in Section 2.4, may be canceled even after a completed school day if conditions exist to warrant such suspension.
-The Principal or his/her designee shall communicate with students and parents in a timely manner regarding the cancellation of these activities.
+At the Executive Director or his/her designee's discretion, school activities as described in Section 2.4, may be canceled even after a completed school day if conditions exist to warrant such suspension.
+The Executive Director or his/her designee shall communicate with students and parents in a timely manner regarding the cancellation of these activities.